atmoswing/atmoswing-user-manual/docs/app-optimizer/usage.rst

                         * ``onlyvalues``: evaluate all scores
                         * ``onlydates``: evaluate all scores

---cp-resizing-iteration  Classic plus: resizing iteration --cp-lat-step  Classic plus: steps in latitudes for the relevance map --cp-lon-step  Classic plus: steps in longitudes for the relevance map --cp-proceed-sequentially  Classic plus: proceed sequentially --ve-step  Variables exploration: step to process --mc-runs-nb  Monte Carlo: number of runs
+--cp-resizing-iteration=n  Classic plus: resizing iteration --cp-lat-step=step  Classic plus: steps in latitudes for the relevance map --cp-lon-step=step  Classic plus: steps in longitudes for the relevance map --cp-proceed-sequentially  Classic plus: proceed sequentially --ve-step=step_nb  Variables exploration: step to process --mc-runs-nb=n  Monte Carlo: number of runs
 --ga-  All GAs options are described on the :ref:`genetic algorithms <genetic-algorithms>` page -n, --threads-nb=n  Number of threads to use
 -l, --local  Work in local directory